CLIMAAX/crabook/crabook/resources/FAQ.md

 :::

-:::{dropdown} How can I load my file for use in a workflow?
+:::{dropdown} How can I load my own data file for use in a workflow?

 Here are some recommended Python packages for loading different file formats: